stlab/better-code/better-code/src/chapter-3-errors.md

 More generally, [it has been
-said](https://stackoverflow.com/a/38387506) that recovering from an error means that the program can “sally forth entirely unscathed,” i.e. that the program state is intact—its invariants are upheld.
+said](https://stackoverflow.com/a/38387506) that recovering from an error allows a program to “to sally forth, entirely unscathed, as though 'such an inconvenient event' never had occurred in the first place.”

-Also, the state must make sense given the correct inputs received so far.
+Being “unscathed” means two things: first, that the program state is intact—its invariants are upheld so its code is not relying on any newly-incorrect assumptions.
+Second, that the state makes sense given the correct inputs received so far.
 “Making sense” is necessarily a subjective judgement, so examples are called for.

-- The initial state of a compiler, before it has seen any input, certainly meets its invariants.
+- The initial state of a compiler, before it has seen any input, certainly meets the compiler's invariants.
 But when an error is encountered, resuming with that state would ignore the context seen so far that can help inform further diagnostics.
 If the following text did not match what is expected at the beginning of a source file, it would be flagged as an error.
-We the error might, for example have been detected in some deeply (correctly) nested construct.
-If that state isn't preserved, each closing delimiter of that construct will be flagged as a new error.
+The error might, for example have been detected in some otherwise-correct deeply nested construct.
+If the compiler's state is reset to its initial conditions, each closing delimiter of that construct would be flagged as a new error.

 - In a desktop graphics application, it's not enough that upon error (say, file creation fails), the user has a well-formed document; an